- Drip Irrigation Design Guidelines

 Soil type: In sandy soil your emitters will need to be closer together because the water does not move as far horizontally in a sandy soil.
 In a clay soil, where the water moves farther sideways, the emitters may be farther apart.
 Unfortunately determining what type of soil you have, and translating that into a spacing for your emitters, is difficult for the average person.
 Most people can’t really tell if a soil is silt or clay simply by looking at it.
 Even after numerous college courses in soil science and many years of experience I still get fooled now and then by a soil that doesn’t test out as I think it will.
 Embarrassingly, my own yard is an example of one I mis-guessed on!
 There are a couple of quick visual tests.
 One is that clay soil often cracks and splits when it dries.
 Another test is to take a handful of wet soil and ball it up in your hand, if it will not hold together well in a ball it is sandy or silty.
 Clay soil feels like… well, surely you’ve made something out of modeling clay at some point in your life and know what it feels like!
 It’s sticky and pliable.
 But the best method to find out our emitter spacing is to actually test the water movement in the soil.
 So the link below will provide you with instructions for a simple method of testing water movement.
 It involves consuming 2 liters of your favorite drink, so it can’t be too bad!

 Why not just use an emitter with a higher flow rate for larger plants?
 This is a common misconception.
 The reason using a higher flow rate emitter doesn’t work is that the higher flow emitter does not wet more feeder root area.
 The additional water just goes down deeper into the soil or runs off on the surface, and the extra water is useless to the plant and wasted.
 So a larger emitter is of no help at all to a larger plant as it does not wet any more of the feeder root soil area.
 Going back to our thirsty man illustration, a larger emitter would be like pouring a large pitcher of water in our thirsty man’s mouth all at once.
-He could swallow a cup of so of it but the rest would just spill out onto the floor.
+He could manage to swallow a cup or so of the water, but the rest would just spill out onto the floor.
 So all the emitters on your drip system should have the same flow rate.
 The exception: Yep, there often is one!
 The exception is when watering potted plants.
 Each potted plant may have a different size pot, a different type of soil in it, a different type of plant, and each pot may have a different sun exposure that causes the soil in the pot to dry faster.
 For these reasons there will be major changes in water needs between pots.
 When watering pots I like to use the emitters that have an adjustable flow.
 That way I can adjust the emitter in each pot to get the right flow rate for that specific pot.

 Test to Determine Horizontal Water Movement